skrey/yellow-extensions/source/help/en/contributing-guidelines.md

 Our community is a place to help each other.
 Where you can ask and answer questions.
 Most answers are provided by community members, just like you.
 Consider that other people may not have the same experience level or background as you.
 Never feel compelled to react or respond to anyone.
 You can step out of conversations at any time, if the discussion isn't constructive.

 Our goal is to answer questions and bugs within 30 days, but low-quality contributions will be removed to not overwhelm our community.
-If someone hinders the work of the community or doesn't contribute, we reserve the right to exclude users from our community for a few days.
 We believe that asking questions is a privilege, not a right.
+Let us know how we can create a pleasant work environment.
 [Feedback is very welcome](/contact/).

 ## Related information